 A brain AVM is an abnormal connection between arteries and veins in your brain.
 Doctors believe that a brain AVM develops during fetal development.
-Why this occurs for some babies and not others is unknown.
+Why this occurs in some babies and not others is unknown.

-Normally, your heart sends oxygen-rich blood to your brain through arteries, which branch into smaller arterioles and subsequently to capillaries, the smallest blood vessels.
+Normally, your heart sends oxygen-rich blood to your brain through arteries, which branch into smaller arterioles and subsequently to the smallest blood vessels (capillaries).
 Oxygen is removed from blood in the capillaries and used by your brain.

 If you have a brain AVM, blood passes directly from your arteries to your veins via abnormal vessels.
 This disrupts the normal process of how blood circulates through your brain.

 - Arteriovenous malformations and other vascular lesions of the central nervous system fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/avms/detail_avms.htm.
-Accessed Dec.
-6, 2010.
+Accessed Sept.
+4, 2013.

-- Singer RJ, et al. Brain arteriovenous malformations. http://www.uptodate.com/home/index.html.
-Accessed Dec.
-6, 2010.
+- Singer RJ.
+Brain arteriovenous malformations. http://www.uptodate.com/home.
+Accessed Sept.
+6, 2013.

 - Brown RD (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Jan.
-10, 2011.
+Nov.
+11, 2013.